ibm-cloud-docs/Cloudant/api/using_views.md

 ```
 {: codeblock}

-### Example (abbreviated) response, returning the full document for each recipe that matches a provided key:
+### Example (abbreviated) response, returning the full document for each recipe that matches a provided key

 ```json
 {